aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/panecollection/_index.md

 ```

-Gets and sets the first visible row of the bottom pane.
+the first visible row of the bottom pane.

 **Returns:**
 int